beaujeant/beaujeant.github.io/AppSec101/programming.md

 printf("Pointer to variable c: %p \n", &c); //Pointer to variable c: 0x--------
 ```

-> __Note__: The backslash n (`\n`) is meant to go to next line.
+> __Note__: The backslash n (`\n`) is meant to go to the next line.

-So far we've printed only one variable, but `printf` can of course print more than one.
-For this, you simple need to add the variable in the argument of function and add the appropriate _specifier_ in the _format string_.
-The first _format specifier_ will correspond to the second argument, the second _format specificer_ will correspond to the third one, ...
+So far we've printed only one variable, but `printf` can, of course, print more than one.
+For this, you simply need to add the variable in the argument of the function and add the appropriate _specifier_ in the _format string_.
+The first _format specifier_ will correspond to the second argument, the second _format specifier_ will correspond to the third one, ...

 ```
 int x = 42;